 More info: Tahiti Travel Guide

 In the distant Marquesas Islands, it is no wonder that French painter Paul Gauguin and Belgian singer Jacques Brel chose the island of Hiva Oa as the place to spend the final chapter of their lives.
-On the north side of the island, the Hanatekuua Bay trail is used by locals to get this secluded beach where copra plantations meet the golden sand.
-The hike begins with beautiful vistas over Hanaiapa Bay and during the rainy season, you can spot a waterfall cascading straight into the ocean in the distance.
+On the north side of the island, the Hanatekuua Bay trail is used by locals to get to this secluded beach where copra plantations meet the golden sand.
+The hike begins with beautiful vistas over Hanaiapa Bay, and during the rainy season, you can spot a waterfall cascading straight into the ocean in the distance.
 The hike’s climax is reached as you turn the corner and catch the first glimpse of the bay, hidden from the outside world and just waiting for the rare visitor.

 More info: Hiva Oa Travel Guide

 At an elevation of 899 meters, Mount Rotui towers between Moorea’s twin bays to give the island its heart shape when viewed from the air.
 Moorea is an island that has something for everybody, including many hikes.
 The challenging hike to the summit of Mount Rotui affords breathtaking views of the lagoon and the deep bays.
 Even if you don’t make it to the top, the hike is still worthwhile as the views get better and better with every slight gain in elevation.

 More info: Moorea Travel Guide